sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1250 - draft_copy_to_section.md

 ---
-title: "Copy to Section"
+title: "Copy to section"
-hidden: true
+hidden: false
 ---
 Copies a field into each section in a section group, or from a parent section into each section in a nested section group.